The Tennessee Colleges of Applied Technology continue to serve as the premier providers for workforce development throughout the State of Tennessee.

 - Providing high quality training that is economical and accessible to all residents of Tennessee, thereby contributing to economic and community development of the communities we serve.

 The Tennessee College of Applied Technology is the premier workforce development training provider for Northeast Tennessee, serving’s students and employers in Carter, Johnson, Sullivan, Unicoi and Washington counties.

 One of 27 Tennessee Colleges of Applied Technology serving 5.8 million residents of the state of Tennessee, TCAT Elizabethton is governed by the Tennessee Board of Regents and accredited by the Commission of the Council on Occupational Education.

-Established in 1963 by legislation enacted by the Tennessee General Assembly, the State Area Vocational Technical School at Elizabethton opened October 1, 1965 at the Herman Robinson campus, 1500 Armey Street, Elizabethton, with is first class in Automotive Mechanics.
+Established in 1963 by legislation enacted by the Tennessee General Assembly, the State Area Vocational Technical School at Elizabethton opened October 1, 1965 at the Herman Robinson campus, 1500 Arney Street, Elizabethton, with its first class in Automotive Mechanics.
 In 1994, the statewide system of schools was renamed Tennessee Technology Centers and, in 2013, Tennessee Colleges of Applied Technology.